-In case it wasn’t clear before, these celebrities aren’t porn performers.
-So why don’t we stop treating them like it?
-In fact, why don’t we treat all people, porn performers and celebrities, with dignity and respect, and not forget that they’re human beings who don’t deserve to be humiliated and degraded?
+In case it wasn’t clear before, the celebrities whose privacy is violated aren’t porn performers.
+So why do we treat them like they are?
+Instead, why don’t we treat all people, porn performers and celebrities included, with dignity and respect, and not forget that they’re human beings who don’t deserve to be humiliated and degraded?

 The reality is, revenge porn and sharing non-consensual images is all too real in the lives of women, girls, men, and boys.
 And that is on all of us as a collective society, because the internet provides what the people want and support.
 When you think about it, it’s a system of supply and demand.
 So what can we do about it?
 We can all help to stop the demand for this kind of behavior and content, and the supply will ideally dry up.

 And if revenge porn and non-consensual image sharing aren’t on your radar, then what’s important is being aware of its reality, its prevalence, and its very real impact on peoples’ lives.
 We need to recognize that revenge porn is an issue that deserves our attention and our efforts as Fighters, no matter who it happens to, celebrity or not.

 Why this matters

 The images of all the celebrities affected by this problem are now being used as pornographic material all over the world and those violated can do nothing about it.